Sopra-Steria-Norge-Kubernetes/OpenShift/docs/About Container-Platform-as-a-Service/Service Breakdown/core-concepts.md

 OpenShift Container Platform as a Service consists of three key concepts to deliver a standardise environment to developers:

 - **Clusters**: A Kubernetes/OpenShift cluster to run containers which is ordered from Sopra Steria as a managed service.
-- **Teams**: A logical “landing zone” within a cluster that provides shared resources and centralized management to multiple runtime Environemnts - **OpenShift Tenants**
+- **OpenShift Teams**: A logical “landing zone” within a cluster that provides shared resources and centralized management to multiple runtime Environemnts called **_OpenShift Tenants_**
-- **Tenants**: Isolated runtime environments dedicated to a single application or microservice (or a small set of related ones), with their own resources, configurations, and access controls.
+- **OpenShift Tenants**: Isolated runtime environments dedicated to a single application or microservices, with their own resources, configurations, and access controls.

 Understanding the relationship between these concepts is essential for making full use of Sopra Steria’s framework and accelerating your time to market.